markmcavoy/ShoutboxSPA/README.md

 This is a DNN 8 module using the SPA pattern.
 Written using AngularJS this module creates a shoutbox/chat style module.

 Features include
+- Content auto refreshes with any new posts, replies or votes
 - Profanity Check on all post
 - Spam control on the new posts, replies and voting
 - Support for anonymous posting